 - Number of School-Related Isolation Cases: Number of individuals currently isolated due to exposure or potential exposure with a positive COVID-19 case at a DSST school.

-Number of Non-School-Related Isolation: Number of individuals currently isolated due to exposure or potential exposure with a postive COVID-19 case.
+- Number of Non-School-Related Isolation: Number of individuals currently isolated due to exposure or potential exposure with a positive COVID-19 case.

 - In Person: Individual attended a DSST school in person within the last 48 hours.